-Ketones don’t cause bladder issues, but some side effects of the keto diet may actually impact your bladder.
+Ketones don’t cause bladder issues, but some side effects of the keto diet may impact your bladder.
 Here are a few of the potential causes for bladder irritation on keto:

 - Food sensitivities: Some individuals may have food sensitivities or allergies to specific components of a ketogenic diet, such as dairy, eggs, or certain types of fats.
 These sensitivities could potentially cause bladder irritation or other symptoms.
 Identifying and eliminating problem foods can help alleviate symptoms.

 It’s important to note that individual experiences and reactions to a ketogenic diet can vary.
-If you suspect that ketosis or a ketogenic diet may be causing bladder irritation, consult with a healthcare professional for personalized advice and recommendations.
+If you suspect ketosis or a ketogenic diet may be causing bladder irritation, consult a healthcare professional for personalized advice and recommendations.

 How to Relieve Bladder Irritation on Keto

 If you are having bladder problems on the keto diet, you should consult a doctor, but there are a few things that you can try on your own to remedy the situation.

 The first and most important thing to try is to get hydrated.
 Many people on the keto diet experience symptoms of dehydration.
 Drinking plenty of water can help flush out the bladder.
 This can reduce many of the causes that were listed above.
 There are also keto-friendly electrolyte drinks that can help you stay hydrated, like Propel water.